ravikiran-m-p/URLShortenerApp/README.md

     - Generates a 6-character random code for each URL.
     - Checks for duplicates before saving the short code.
     - Uses Desktop.getDesktop().browse() to open URLs on click.

+- Technologies Used

+    - Java SE
+    - Java Swing for GUI
+    - Java AWT for event handling and opening browser